vruusmann/blog/_posts/2016-07-04-sparkml_realtime_prediction_rest_approach.md

 The pattern is to move all model-related logic to the server side, so that Openscoring client applications could be developed and used on a wide variety of platforms by people with varying degrees of experience.

-All agents should be able to "parse" the above object at the basic model identification and schema level.
+All agents should be able to parse the above object at the basic model identification and schema level.
 For example, understanding that the REST endpoint `/model/wine-color` holds a classification-type decision tree model, which consumes an eight-element input data record, and produces a three-element output data record.

 More sophisticated agents could rise to elevated model verification and field schema levels.